Samagra-Development/Samagra-Website/src/pages/project/antyodaya-saral.md

 domain: Service Delivery
 subTitle: SARAL
 state: Haryana
-tagLine: Streamlining public service delivery in Haryana
+tagLine: Transforming scheme and service delivery in the state
 projectLogoWithState: /img/saral-logo.png
 overview:
-  - text: >-
-      Imagine a citizen seeking information on or wanting to apply to a government service or scheme.
+  - text: Imagine a citizen seeking information on or wanting to apply to a government service or scheme.
 One immediately pictures a confused citizen waiting in a long line at a government office unsure of process or progress.
 It is to change precisely this perception that the Government of Haryana decided to develop an online public service delivery platform, Antyodaya Saral, that would redefine citizen-government interaction in the state.
-  - text: >-
-      Antyodaya Saral allows a citizen to apply for more than 500 schemes and services across 36 Government Departments.
+  - text: Antyodaya Saral allows a citizen to apply for more than 500 schemes and services across 36 Government Departments.
 Besides the online platform, there are 115 physical touchpoints called Saral Kendras which provide the same services, and Common Service Centres across more than 6,000 villages in Haryana.
 scale:
-  - count: '36'
+  - count: "36"
     label: Government Departments
-  - count: '550'
+  - count: "550"
     label: Schemes and services
-  - count: 2.5 crore
+  - count: 2.7 crore
     label: Citizens in Haryana
 projectMiddleBannerImage: /img/saral-cover.JPG
 approach:
-  - text: >-
-      Our approach to streamlining public service delivery in Haryana was rooted in achieving three things: accessibility, convenience and efficiency.
+  - text: "Our approach to streamlining public service delivery in Haryana was rooted in achieving three things: accessibility, convenience and efficiency.
 This meant that the citizen can get all information related to scheme or service in one place, apply for it without even having to visit a government department and get regular updates on application processing.
       For a government official this meant receiving applications from one source in one format rather than from multiple sources, ensuring maximum time is spent on processing applications rather than public dealing and